mvolkmann/blog/src/neovim.md

 ```

 There are multiple ways to display a list of all these kinds of comments
-found in all files within the current project
-(in and below the starting directory).
+found in all files that are in and below the starting directory.

-- To see them in a Telescope window, enter `:TodoTelescope`.
+To see them in a Telescope window, enter `:TodoTelescope`.

-- To see them in a quick fix list, enter `:TodoQuickFix`.
+To see them in a quick fix list, enter `:TodoQuickFix`.

+These commands are not available until at least one file has been opened.
+It's unclear why that is necessary.

 #### smartcolumn.nvim Plugin